 The Swiss physician Paracelsus

-in the New York Times, there are over 85,000 chemicals in use today.
-Alarmingly they write, "Unlike pharmaceuticals or pesticides, industrial chemicals do not have to be tested before they are put on the market.
+They write: "Unlike pharmaceuticals or pesticides, industrial chemicals do not have to be tested before they are put on the market.
 The overwhelming majority of chemicals in use today have never been independently tested for safety."
-Common Cleaners
+This includes chemicals that you would find in common, household cleaning products.

 The New York Times